Skip to content

 Why Do Cockroaches Bite?

 Most documented cockroach bite cases (and there aren’t that many) involve a large infestation of cockroaches with little to eat.
-Early accounts of this come from sailors on long sea voyages where they had to wear gloves and protective gear to fend off hungry roaches trying to get at their fingernails and eyelashes.
+Early accounts of this come from sailors on long sea voyages, where they had to wear gloves and protective gear to fend off hungry roaches trying to get at their fingernails and eyelashes.

 Other occurrences of cockroaches biting humans usually happen at night while the person is asleep.
 Cockroaches are nocturnal creatures that prefer quiet.
 If no other food sources are available, they may scavenge over your hands and face for traces of whatever you last ate.
 Even in these cases, the roaches are likely more interested in the food particles under your fingernails than your flesh.
 More terrifying than being bitten is the possibility of waking up to roaches using your face as a drive-thru window.

-What Does A Cockroach Bite Look Like?
+What Does a Cockroach Bite Look Like?

 Cockroach bites don’t look much different than other insect bites.
 They appear as raised red dots along your skin.
 They are slightly bigger than bed bug bites and may itch in the same way.
 A tell-tale difference is that bed bug bites appear in clusters; cockroach bites will usually appear independently.